 When litigation is the only recourse advantageous to our client, or when we are contacted after litigation has already begun, then we will combine creative strategies with zealous representation.
 Our attorneys are at ease appearing before state and federal courts, and in dealing with government agencies.
-While some firms may have limited experience in federal court, our attorneys regularly litigate in federal courts under original jurisdiction including patent, maritime and bankruptcy cases, as well as in diversity matters when international and multi-state parties are involved.
+Litigating in federal courts under original jurisdiction, as well as in diversity matters when international and multi-state parties are involved.
 We have successfully resolved issues of venue and removal actions.
-Examples of the firm's ability to resolve matters involving international and multi-state parties include the following:
+Examples of the firm’s ability to resolve matters involving international and multi-state parties include the following:

 - U.S. and Canada

 In a complex aviation case involving litigation in Hawaii and in Canada, our Hawaii-based industrial helicopter client ferried firefighters throughout the western United States on behalf of the U.S. National Park and Wildlife Service to enable them to repel forest fires.
 We sued the Canadian subcontractor who was also a partner in the U.S. operations, for stalling on the refurbishment of a large helicopter and thus undermining the U.S. operations and even sabotaging a helicopter before flight.
 We successfully closed the litigation in both countries on terms satisfactory to our client.